Platform-OS/pos-cli/README.md

 ### Deploying with force flag (`-f` or `--force`)

-If you want to deploy the whole `marketplace_builder` directory to environment overriding everything there was, use `-f` flag.
+Force flag is used to override changes made in instance admin.
+If you see `locked_by_admin` error and you still want to deploy, use `-f` flag.
-Note: It will also remove files from the server that are not present in your currently deployed source directory.

 ```
 marketplace-kit deploy <environment> -f